OffchainLabs/arbitrum-classic/docs/Censorship_resistance.md

 The sequencer is a special Arbitrum full node which is, under normal conditions, responsible for submitting users’ transactions into the L2 system.
 In principle, a chain’s sequencer can take different forms; as Arbitrum One currently stands, the sequencer is simply centralized; eventually, the sequencer will consist of a distributed committee of independent parties which come to consensus.
 However, regardless of its form, the sequencer has a fundamental limitation that doesn’t apply to any other part of the Arbitrum system: it must operate under its own security assumptions; i.e., it can’t derive security directly from layer 1.
 This brings up the question of how Arbitrum maintains its claim to censorship resistance when-and-if the sequencer misbehaves.

-Here we will describe the mechanics of how any user can bypass the sequencer entirely to submit any Aribtrum transaction (including one that, say, initiates the withdrawal of funds) directly from layer 1, thus preserving censorship resistance even if the sequencer is being completely unresponsive or malicious.
+Here we will describe the mechanics of how any user can bypass the sequencer entirely to submit any Arbitrum transaction (including one that, say, initiates the withdrawal of funds) directly from layer 1, thus preserving censorship resistance even if the sequencer is being completely unresponsive or malicious.

 ## The Core Inbox